2devs-team/reactter/README.md

 ### Control re-render with `ReactterBuilder`

-[`ReactterBuilder`](https://pub.dev/documentation/flutter_reactter/latest/flutter_reactter/ReactterBuilder-class.html) is a wrapper `StatelessWidget` that helps to get the `ReactterContext`'s instance from the closest ancestor of `ReactterProvider` and exposes it through the first parameter of `builder` callback.
+[`ReactterBuilder`](https://pub.dev/documentation/flutter_reactter/latest/flutter_reactter/ReactterBuilder-class.html) is a wrapper `StatelessWidget` that  to to get the `ReactterContext`'s instance from the closest ancestor of `ReactterProvider` and exposes it through the first parameter of `builder` callback.

 ```dart
 ReactterBuilder<AppContext>(